At-Gym Beginner Training Plan (6-Day PPL Routine)

 3. Can I do PPL 3 days a week?

-4. How many weeks should I follow this plan?
+4. How long should I follow this plan?

-Both are effective, but PPL allows more volume per muscle group.
+Both work — PPL allows more volume per muscle.